AarashFarahani/dot-net-instagram/README.md

 ## Synopsis

-instagram dot net is a class which you can use to interact with Instagram's API endpoints.
+instagram.net is a class which you can use to interact with Instagram's API endpoints.
 It's a simple plugin that allows you to access public streams in under 5 lines of code.
 If you have any questions please find me on twitter @codechmst

 ## Code Example